Shavunen/Shavuneny-.github.io/Serena.md

 ## Why did I choose computer science?

-I chose computer science as a major because of my interest in computers and technology in high school.
-I first realized my interest in CS my senior year of high school, when I took my first computing course.
+I chose computer science as a major because of my interest in computers and technology.
+I first realized this interest my senior year of high school, when I took my first programming course.

 ## My extracurricular activities and interests